 - Can be found in traditional loans (in fact some states require it by law for all residential mortgages)

-- Like what? upon reading the white paper of one of these product they mention:
+- Like what? upon reading the white paper of one of these products they mention:

 “Under certain circumstances, the situation may call for foreclosure.
 Under the Co-ownership Agreement, the customer commits to make scheduled monthly payments and fully acquire the property over time.
 If the customer fails to abide by this commitment, the Co-ownership Agreement allows the co-owner to foreclose and sell the property in order to reclaim its rights.
 From the sale proceeds, the co-owner recovers the funds that it would have obtained had the customer fully bought out its share of the property as well as other amounts that may be due.
 After the co-owner has been compensated, any surplus from the sale proceeds would be given to the customer. ”*